• Skip to primary navigation

 Melissa

-This Hugo Spritz Cocktail recipe is made with elderflower liqueur that is muddled with mint leaves and topped with prosecco and sparkling seltzer water.
+This Hugo Spritz Cocktail recipe is made with elderflower liqueur that is muddled with mint leaves and topped with prosecco and sparkling water.

 Print Recipe Pin Recipe